-INCLUDE STRENGTH TRAINING DURING YOUR WALK
+INCLUDE STRENGTH TRAINING

 A good way to break up your walks, strengthen your muscles and burn more calories is to include bodyweight exercises during your workout.
 Two or three times per week, stop and perform one of these exercises every five minutes during your walk.
 How many you do is up to you:

 Pushups (do them inclined on a park bench or against a wall to make it easier)